The Legal Position on Attendance

 At Netherseal St Peter's

-Attendance matters.
 We expect every child to attend school every day and on time unless their absence is authorised in line with the legal position as detailed above.
 We know that attendance and attainment go hand in hand; our records consistently show that children who have a poor attendance record make far less progress than their peers.
 This is because if children are not in school then they are missing the actual teaching that takes place in every year group, in every classroom, throughout every single day.
 Children who regularly have days off school miss out on this teaching, find it very difficult to keep up with the rest of the class and quickly begin to fall behind.
-In our school, persistent absence is rare but in cases where attendance nears this threshold, a referral will be made to The Multi Agency Team who will then work with the family to help improve their child’s attendance and avoid prosecution.
+In our school, persistent absence is rare but in cases where attendance nears this threshold, a referral will be made to the Multi Agency Team who will then work with the family to help improve their child’s attendance and avoid prosecution.

 In addition, we request that families support us in the following ways: